Edna W. Cummings

 Edna W. Cummings is a retired United States Army colonel, advocate, and author.
 She was born in Fayetteville, North Carolina, and grew up in an Army family.
 In 1978, she was the first Black woman to graduate from Appalachian State University's Army Reserve Officers’ Training Corps program.

-Cummings served a 25-year career in the Army.
+Cummings served in the Army for 25 years.
 After her retirement, she held various leadership positions and managed homeland security and information technology initiatives for federal contractors.
 In 2021, she was appointed as the Army Reserve Ambassador for Maryland, a position that is equivalent to a two-star general in the military.

-Cummings is also an advocate for veterans.
-She led efforts to enact the legislation that awarded the 6888th Central Postal Directory Battalion, a predominantly-Black multi-ethnic battalion of the Women's Army Corps, with a Congressional Gold Medal.
+Cummings led efforts to enact the legislation that awarded the 6888th Central Postal Directory Battalion, a predominantly-Black multi-ethnic battalion of the Women's Army Corps, with a Congressional Gold Medal.

 Cummings is the author of A Soldier's Life: A Black Woman's Rise from Army Brat to Six Triple Eight Champion, published by the University of Virginia Press.

 Military career

 In 1978, Cummings received her commission from the Army Reserve Officer Training Corps, at Appalachian State University, in Boone, North Carolina.
 She was the first Black woman to enroll in the program and graduate as an officer.
-She was commissioned as an officer in the Women’s Army Corps, which would be disbanded later that year.
+She was commissioned as an officer in the Women's Army Corps, which would be disbanded later that year.

 In an interview with AFRO News, Cummings explained that her desire to serve in the military was shaped by her father having served, as well as her admiration for the women in active duty she had met while growing up on and around military installations such as Fort Bragg.

 Cummings' first post was as a logistics officer, assigned to Fort Lee, Virginia (later renamed Fort Gregg-Adams).
 She went on to become a quartermaster officer assigned to Fort Novosel, Alabama, where she oversaw the refueling of helicopters for flight school students.
 She was also an executive officer for air traffic controllers, and later a member of the protocol staff.

 Throughout her career, Cummings held several leadership positions, including: